 Represents USD 1,734.7 million against the senior bank facility Tranche I, USD 744.7 million against the senior bank facility Tranche II and USD 653.3 million against senior bank facility Tranche IV.
 The repayment of Tranche I began from December 2010 and will end in December 2025.
-The repayment of Tranche IV began from June 2011 and will end in December 2025.
-The repayment of Tranche IV began from December 2025.
+The repayment of Tranche II began from June 2011 and will end in December 2025.
+The repayment of Tranche IV began from December 2013 and will end in December 2025.